 How to Raise a Well-Trained, Non-Aggressive Rottweiler

 Rottweilers are known to love their people and have a clownish manner toward family and friends.
-They often times behave like little kids, and will do anything for love and affection.
-They are extremely smart and powerful, and are happiest when given a job to perform.
+Oftentimes they behave like little kids—and will do anything for love and affection.
+They are extremely smart and powerful, and they are happiest when given a job to perform.
 Classified as “working dogs” with the American Kennel Club, rotts’ intelligence, endurance, and willingness to work make them suitable as a police dog, herder, service dog, therapy dog, obedience competitor and always a devoted companion.

 “I just brought home my new Rottweiler puppy!
 What now?”